-2. Scope
+Scope

-This policy applies to all War Child Canada board directors and members, staff, volunteers, consultants, contractors, partners, community members and children and young people themselves.
+This policy applies to all War Child Canada board directors and members, staff, volunteers, consultants, contractors, partners, and children and young people themselves.
 This policy also applies to other individuals who are visiting the field and/or present themselves to a child because of their relationship with War Child Canada (collectively referred to as "representatives").
-This policy also applies to partners, funders and vendors/suppliers working with War Child Canada as part of a partnership agreement.
+This policy also applies to funders and vendors/suppliers working with War Child Canada as part of a partnership agreement.

 This policy is meant specifically to protect the children and young people with whom War Child Canada works in any capacity.
-It covers instances of violence or abuse that occur inside and outside of projects, of project hours and locations, either witnessed or suspected by staff, volunteers or representatives, or as disclosed to staff, volunteers or representatives by a child, young person or adult.
-This document contains War Child Canada's policy statement and associated procedures, which include behavioural protocols, staff recruitment, education/training, communications, incident reporting protocols and breach of policy.
+It covers instances of violence or abuse that occur inside and outside of projects, of project hours and locations, either witnessed or suspected by staff, volunteers, or representatives, or as disclosed to staff, volunteers, or representatives by a child, young person, or adult.
+This document contains War Child Canada's policy statement and associated procedures, which include behavioural protocols, social media and communications, staff recruitment, education/training, communications, incident reporting protocols, and breach of policy.

-In order to uphold the commitment to keeping children safe, all board directors and members, staff, volunteers, consultants, contractors, partners, and other representatives (as per previous definition) are required to:
+In order to uphold the commitment to keeping children and young people safe, all board directors and members, staff, volunteers, consultants, contractors, partners, and other representatives are required to:

-- Adopt and abide by this Child Safeguarding Policy; - Actively promote and take action on our duty of care obligations to the children and young people with whom we work, and meet minimum standards of safeguarding and protection (as outlined in this Policy) for those children and young people involved in War Child Canada programs; - Uphold the responsibility to report concerns of violence and abuse of children and young people; and - Take seriously and respond swiftly and appropriately to all suspicions and allegations of violence or abuse while maintaining confidentiality by reporting to the appropriate Child Safeguarding person in War Child Canada or to the appropriate person in partner organizations.
+- Adopt and abide by this Child Safeguarding Policy; - Actively promote and take action on our duty of care obligations to the children and young people with whom we work and meet minimum standards of safeguarding and protection (as outlined in this Policy) for those children and young people involved in War Child Canada programs; - Uphold the responsibility to report concerns of violence and abuse of children and young people; and - Take seriously and respond swiftly and appropriately to all suspicions and allegations of violence or abuse while maintaining confidentiality by reporting to the appropriate Child Safeguarding Focal Point in War Child Canada or to the appropriate person in partner organizations.

-3. Responsibility & Authority
+Responsibility & Authority

-War Child Canada's Board of Directors will approve and review the organization's Child Safeguarding Policy a minimum of every three years or sooner if deemed necessary by the Board.
-Recommendations to the Board will include comments from the designated Child Safeguarding Committee and Focal Points.
-Any significant amendments to the policy require the approval of the Board of Directors.
+War Child Canada's Executive will approve and review the organization's Child Safeguarding Policy a minimum of every three years or sooner if deemed necessary.
+Recommendations to the Executive will include comments from the designated Child Safeguarding Focal Point and country-based Focal Points.
+Any significant amendments to the policy require the approval of the Executive.